andrimoopensource/blog/_posts/2019-02-24-pubg-lag-fix.md

 The First Tips I have for you is Update Android Device, If your Android Version is old then your device run like choppy in big files.
 So, I prefer you to first Update your android version (if an update available).

+### 2. Use Android Cleaner

+The Second Tips i have for you is use android cleaner to clear cache and cookies, remove junk data and duplicate file that speed up your device.
+I prefer you to use any android cleaner.

+### 3. Reduce Frame Rate

+The Third Tips i have for you is Reduce Frame Rate of PUBG Mobile.
+Frame Rate takes more CPU and RAM in Device, So if you reduce frame rate of PUBG mobile then your PUBG run Freely.

+### 4. Graphics

+The Fourth Tips i have for you is Reduce graphics of PUBG Mobile if your Pubg mobile is lagging, then reduce graphics to fix lag.

+## Conclusion

+If you apply all four tips in your android device then your pubg is running smoothly.
+So the next pro of PUBG mobile is you.